Student Supervision

 Suchindra Karthik (2020).
 Personalization in the e-commerce industry.
 Master of Electronic Commerce research paper.

 Saurabh Minotra (2020).
 Recommendation systems are getting smarter because of state-of-the-art technology.
-Master of Electronic Comerce research paper.
+Master of Electronic Commerce research paper.

 Yanzhe Zhang (2020).
 Video games and loot boxes.
 Master of Electronic Commerce research paper.